 Can you repeat the question, please?

 Katherine Walker from Georgia tells this story about one very literal kindergarten student.
 “Yesterday, I was reviewing letter sounds with a group.
 I asked one of the girls if she could tell me what sound letter B makes.
 ‘Whisper,’ she told me.
 Trying to keep a straight face, I re-explained to her that each letter has its own special sound.
 I asked what sound letter C makes?
 ‘Shout.’ she answered.
-After she told me that letter D makes the scream sound, I gave up completely.”funny things kindergartners say
+After she told me that letter D makes the scream sound, I gave up completely.”

 Open House equals Open Bar???